OGGM/oggm/docs/ice-dynamics.rst

 ~~~~~~~~~~~~~~~~~~

 A shallow ice model with improved numerics ensuring mass-conservation in
 very steep walls [Jarosch_etal_2013]_.
-The model is currently in
+The model is currently used only as
-development to account for various bed shapes and tributaries and will
-likely become the default in OGGM.
+reference benchmark for the FluxBasedModel.

 Glacier tributaries